-Lessons are a weekly commitment during school terms.
+Lessons are a weekly commitment.
 This is a 2 way commitment – I commit to making myself available at the agreed lesson time every week, and I expect students to make their music lesson a priority.
 Pre-payment of your lesson will reserve your lesson time for you for the month ahead.

 Missing a lesson for any reason does not require me to provide additional lesson time.
 The fee for that week’s lesson will be payable whether you attend or not.
-As of 2020 I no longer offer make-up lessons; instead, I am able to offer online classes for the student to learn from home if they are unwell or do not have an adult available to drive them.
+I do not have the capacity to offer make-up lessons; instead, I am able to offer online classes for the student to learn from home if they are unwell or do not have an adult available to drive them, or can provide online resources for that week.

 If I need to cancel a lesson (e.g. if I become sick) the payment for that lesson will be credited to the following month.

-Tuition fees are $70 per 45 min.
-For 2 siblings at beginner level, a 60 minute combined slot is available at a discounted price of $85.
-Payment can be made via EFT or paid in cash.
+Tuition fees for regular weekly lessons are $72 per 45 min.
+For 2 siblings at beginner level, a 60 minute combined slot is available at a discounted price of $90.
+Payment can be made via EFT or credit card.

 Lesson and theory books are NOT included as part of the lesson fee.
 I will provide warning when we are getting close to needing a new book, and parents can purchase books online.